paroi-tech/direct-vuex/README.md

 ## Contribute

-With VS Code, our recommanded plugins are:
+With VS Code, our recommanded plugin is:

 - **TSLint** from Microsoft (`ms-vscode.vscode-typescript-tslint-plugin`)